Product OS··14 min read

 Repair Information Accessibility

-Manufacturers must make repair and maintenance information available to professional repairers.
+Manufacturers must make repair and maintenance information available to professional repairers on request.
 The regulations specify:

 • Information must be provided within fifteen working days of a request from a professional repairer